 - Fallopian Tubes

 If you lose the use of your uterus or ovaries or need them removed, you could also qualify for benefits.
-Displacement of pelvic organs, endometriosis, abnormal passageways, cancer and tumors of the female reproductive system, and female sexual arousal disorder will also qualify in some instances.
+Displacement of pelvic organs, endometriosis, abnormal passageways, and female sexual arousal disorder will also qualify in some instances.